Sprague family

+Francis settled in Duxbury, MA, in 1624 upon its founding by Miles Standish and John Alden.
+He is thought to have settled in an area called "the Nook."

+Francis' branch of the family later obtained great wealth in the 18th century through shipbuilding.

+In 1629, six years after Francis' arrival, Ralph, Richard, and William Sprague emigrated from Upwey, Dorset, England to Naumkeag.
+It is not known whether Francis Sprague was related to Ralph, Richard, and William.
+The three Sprague brothers initially settled in Salem, Massachusetts.
+Later, in 1629, they became the founders of Charlestown (now part of Boston) after receiving permission from Governor John Endicott to explore and settle the area.
+They are also credited with founding Malden and Hingham, MA.

-The family arrived in the United States in 1629 when Ralph, Richard, and William Sprague emigrated from Upwey, Dorset, England to Naumkeag.
-The family arrived in Rhode Island in 1709 after William's son, also named William, purchased a house in Providence.
+The Sprague family arrived in Rhode Island in 1709 after William's son, also named William, purchased a house in Providence.
 In the early 1800s, William Sprague II founded a successful textile business in Cranston, Rhode Island.
 During the early 1870s, the output of the Sprague family's nine mills was greater than all of the other mills in the United States combined and their profits were around $20 million annually.
 Due to bad investments and careless speculation, the company fell into receivership following the Panic of 1873.
 By 1875, almost all of the Spragues' assets had been sold.
+Two of Ralph, Richard, and William's descendants (William Sprague III and William Sprague IV) held the offices of Governor of Rhode Island and United States Senator.

-Francis Sprague, who was unrelated to Ralph, Richard, and William, settled in the Plymouth Colony in 1623.
-The two separate Sprague family trees converged with the marriage of Peleg Sprague, great-grandson of William Sprague, and Mercy Chandler, great-great granddaughter of Francis Sprague.
+The two separate Sprague family trees converged with the marriage of Peleg Sprague, great-grandson of William Sprague, and Mercy Chandler, great-great granddaughter of Francis Sprague in 1746.

+Descendants of all six of the original Spragues in America -- Anne, Francis, Mercy, Ralph, Richard, and William -- have been prominent in American business and politics, particularly in Maine, Massachusetts, New York, and Rhode Island.